County of Santa Barbara

 PUBLIC WORKS DEPARTMENT

-Public Works Transportation Division’s Development Review and Plan Check Review services, as
+for Public Works Transportation Division’s Development Review and Plan Check Review

-County Public Works Department, pertaining to the Transportation Division’s review of subdivision
+Barbara County Public Works Department, pertaining to the Transportation Division’s

-maps and other documents related to development review and plan check review;
+review of subdivision maps and other documents related to development review and plan

 i) Adopt the Ordinance (Second Reading) updating fees for the Santa Barbara County Public

-are for the purpose of meeting operating expenses, which will not result in direct or indirect physical
+charges that are for the purpose of meeting operating expenses, which will not result in direct

-changes in the environment, and are therefore not subject to the California Environmental Quality
+or indirect physical changes in the environment, and are therefore not subject to the

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY